20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Like with lightlike geodesics, we can construct 'an' affine parameterisation by setting $\lambda = t$ at the moment of construction, after which the two parameters diverge.
 This however is very uncommon, and is only mentioned for completeness.
 When you do this, the parameterisation is hard to interpret physically

-We can also construct an affine time parameterisation by setting $\lambda = \tau$, where $d\tau = ds^2 = -1$ (which is true in any proper time parameterisation).
+We can also construct an affine time parameterisation by setting $\lambda = \tau$, where $d\tau = ds^2 = -1$.
 One very neat fact of proper time is that it *is* a general affine parameterisation, and so if we use a proper time parameterised geodesic and plug it through the geodesic equation specialised for the affine parameter (which is the one we use), it remains parameterised by proper time

 ## Cat break